Anytime Monte Carlo: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme \emph{Monte Carlo Methods for Complex Inference Problems} (MCMW01), where some of this work was undertaken.
 This work was also financially supported by an EPSRC-Cambridge Big Data Travel Grant and EPSRC (EP/K020153/1), The Alan Turing Institute under the EPSRC grant EP/N510129/1, and the Swedish Foundation for Strategic Research (SSF) via the project \emph{ASSEMBLE}.
+The authors would like to thank Pierre Jacob for helpful conversations.